 Hourly: This is possibly the simplest way to pay interior designers.
 Hourly rates can cost anywhere between $50 to $500 or more per hour.
 This rate structure works great for smaller projects with limited amount of time required for completion.
 The cost-per-hour takes into account travel time, visits to your space, shopping time, email or phone conversations, or other hours indirectly spent on your space.
 This does not, however, include furnishings or materials.
 Decorilla hourly cost of interior design ranges from $75 to $500/hour, depending on the experience level of the interior designer you work with, but we also offer flat rate packages per room.
 While homeowners have reported paying a fee on average of between $1843 and $8,764, the average cost of by-the-hour interior design services is more than $5,200 (Source: HomeAdvisor).

 Flat Rate: Based on your project size and needs, an interior designer would quote a flat fee for their services.
-The contract would clearly list what would be included for this fee, along with how many revisions are available and the contract’s expiration date (when the project will be completed).
+The contract and interior designer quote would clearly list what would be included for this fee, along with how many revisions are available and the contract’s expiration date (when the project will be completed).
+Interior decorator costs are often based on the flat rate structure because it’s easier to estimate the work involved when there are no architectural needs.

 Monthly retainer: The interior design price of this arrangement is based on an agreed amount to be paid each month before the work is done.
 It’s important to have a clear contract of designer expectations(ie. services, communication, hours, etc.).